ozby/simplebackend/README.md

 ## Scalability

 Since the design goal is simplicity, there should only be one instance of SimpleBackend.
 This means that SimpleBackend can only be scaled vertically.
-Computers are pretty fast these days and SimpleBackend should be quite performant so it is likely that one instance will be enough for most systems.
+Computers are pretty fast these days and SimpleBackend should be quite performant, so it is likely that one instance will be enough for most systems.

 In the future, we may allow more complex configurations that would enable horizontal scalability.